raspberrypilearning/our-beat/en/step_3.md

 When Bass receives 'newBar', it plays in time with the melody.

+This Bass works well with our Melody - you can make your own!

 --- task ---

 Add these blocks inside the else in `on radio received`{class:"microbitradio"}.